Relay

 Multitenancy limitations

-With Relay enabled, running multiple WordPress sites on a single Redis instance has some limitations, which will cause unnecessary flushing of Relay’s memory.
+With Relay enabled, running multiple WordPress sites using a single Redis instance has some limitations, which will cause unnecessary flushing of Relay’s memory.

 To bypass most of them, it is vital to: